My Visit to CNMI

 Agriculture has waned owing to the food subsidies.
 An old man living in a village of Saipan deplores the decline of agriculture.

 Now you don’t have to be a farmer.
 You can become lazy, go and apply for food stamps, and survive.
 In the olden days, there were no food stamps.
 People had to go out there and plant or go out there and fish.
 Today, there are quite a few people on food stamp programs here in this village.

 Until recently the CNMI prospered thanks to garment manufacturing and tourism.
 But the government spending has exceeded the decreasing revenues since 2002 and the CNMI virtually went bankrupt in 2006.
 Why has the CNMI’s economy gone wrong?

 Saipan flourished thanks to many tourists from Japan.
-But the number of Japanese tourists decreased year by year and in October 2005 JAL (Japan Airlines) decided suspension of all flights to Saipan.
-Saipan is no longer attractive to Japanese.
-It has lost beautiful sea it used to have.
+But the number of Japanese tourists decreased year by year and in October 2005 JAL (Japan Airlines) decided to suspend all flights to Saipan.
+Saipan is no longer attractive to the Japanese.
+It has lost the beautiful sea it used to have.
 Failure in waste disposal has caused water pollution.

 But I am afraid Rota might repeat the same mistake that Saipan made.
-People in Rota do not dispose waste.
-They just throw away their garbage and do nothing special, as the pictures below shows.
+People in Rota do not dispose of waste.
+They just throw away their garbage and do nothing special, as the pictures below show.

 Saipan’s garment industry peaked in 1999 with over one billion dollars in exports, but in January 2005 the U.S. changed trade law and abolished the import quota restriction.
 Thus the CNMI’s garment industry has declined in recent years with factory closings and reduced production.
 The value of garment shipments to the United States dropped by more than 16 percent between 2004 and 2005 and by an estimated 25 percent in 2006.